Mount Atkinson, Victoria: Development

 Development in Mount Atkinson includes residential, educational facilities, a town centre, retail, parks and recreation, integrated industrial park, business precinct and a railway station.
 City of Melton has retained the postcode for Mount Atkinson.

 Skeleton Creek Wetlands with Mt Atkinson in the backdrop.

 Mt.
 Atkinson, Olivia and Grandview are the three housing estates in Mount Atkinson, and the largest of them is Mt.
 Atkinson by Stockland.
 Mt.
 Atkinson estate includes proposed facilities for the suburb, such as: Mount Atkinson train station, Mount Atkinson Town Centre, Edmund Rice Education's primary and secondary schools, a state primary school, a homemaker centre, a large business centre and commercial precinct, as well as the revitalised Skeleton Creek wetlands.

-$3 million dollars' worth of funding had been allocated for the Stage 1 construction of a Catholic Primary School located on Clara Avenue, with the school owned and operated under the umbrella of Edmund Rice Education Australia.
+$3 million in funding had been allocated for the Stage 1 construction of a Catholic Primary School located on Clara Avenue, with the school owned and operated under the umbrella of Edmund Rice Education Australia.
 The new school is expected to open in 2023.

-The proposal to establish an entertainment premise of Mt.
-Atkinson Hotel was approved in March 2020, which is to be located on McKinley Drive.
-As a condition of approval, the expected completion of the hotel is to be by 31 August 2022.